Toddler development and milestones: your 20 month old

 Stairs pose no threat to your little walker!
 Up and up he goes, and with a little help, he can get safely down again as well.
 It seems your little one is in a hurry and he much prefers running to walking these days.
 If he's a dancer, you might even catch him skipping!

-He does love making shapes though, and paint, especially finger paint, is great to practice his coordination.
-Since children love to paint themselves even more, you could either give him a bib - or just take his clothes off!
+- He does love making shapes though, and painting.
+Finger paint is great to practice his coordination.
+Since children love to paint themselves even more, you could either give him a bib or just take his clothes off!
 For an even easier clean up, try letting your tiny tot paint in the bathroom or on the balcony.

 Your little one's brain is constantly buzzing, learning new things and exploring his surroundings.
 As his imagination is blooming, you might notice he gets more fearful.
 As he is able to imagine things that are not right in front of him, he is also able to think of scary stuff.